 Prior to reaching agreement over excluded matters for employees of non-constitutional corporations, departments and agencies are required to obtain Government approval for inclusion of these matters in enterprise agreement.

 Separately, the Government is considering options to formalise and ensure the enforceability of public sector redundancy provisions.
-Currently, redundancy pay and processes are dealt with in the Government’s Redundancy, Redeployment and Retrenchment Policy (see the chapter called ).
+Currently, redundancy pay and processes are dealt with in the Government’s Redundancy, Redeployment and Retrenchment Policy (see the chapter called Redundancy and Other Matters).
 The policy will continue to apply until the Government has introduced the proposed new measures.
 Unless there is government approval redundancy entitlements provided in the policies cannot be exceeded and should not form part of enterprise agreements.
 The government’s expectation is that existing consultation obligations should apply to any contemplated redundancies.